-This fall, construction on new restroom/shower buildings will begin after Labor Day Weekend.
-Quartzite Campground and part of Northern Lights Campgrounds will be closed for most of the fall season.
-The exact timing of these closures is necessarily indefinite, since the work and construction schedules depend on weather and other variable factors.
+The exact duration of these closures is necessarily indefinite, since the work and construction schedules depend on weather and other variable factors.

-The north shore Chateau and all concessions are now closed for the season.
-Concessions offers snacks, coffee, food, some groceries and camping supplies, ice and boat rentals (canoes, kayaks, paddleboats and rowboats).
-The Chateau will re-open in the spring, approximately the first weekend in May 2014.
+The north shore Chateau and all concessions operations are closed for the off-season.
+Concessions will reopen in the spring, approximately the first weekend in May.

 Devil's Lake State Park is open every day of the year from 6 a.m. to 11 p.m.
-During the off-season, the Visitor Center will be open daily from 8 a.m. to 4 p.m., except for Christmas Eve, Christmas day, New Year's Eve and New Year's Day.
+The Visitor Center is open daily from 8:30 a.m. to 4 p.m., except for Christmas Eve, Christmas day, New Year's Eve and New Year's Day.

 Park newspapers and maps are available at the main north and south shore entrance stations.
 Self-pay stations are available for use at five locations in the park.